FREE BLACKWORK COURSE · LESSON ONE

 Rinse or lightly mist, lay face down on a fluffy towel, and press with a warm iron under a pressing cloth to avoid crushing your stitches.

 Because we used double running stitch (Holbein), the back is neat.
-All you should need to do is weave and thread tails under existing stitching; and trim them as long thread carries may show through.
+All you should need to do is weave thread tails under existing stitching and trim them, as long thread carries may show through.

 Lay your coaster on top of your work and draw a pencil line around the outside onto the back of your fabric.
 Cut, then run a thin line of Fray Check along your cut edge and leave to dry.
 Trim to fit if necessary.